kelonye/epns-sdk/Readme.md

 ## API

-The SDK provides `Query` and `ChannelSubscription` clients that can be used to ran queries against an EPNS subgraph and interact with an EPNS contract address respectively.
+The SDK provides the following clients:

+- Query: ran queries against an EPNS subgraph
+- ChannelSubscription: subscribe and/ manage the subscription to a channel

 ### Query